theArchitect27/Hope-Harvest-database-system/README.md

 The Hope Harvest Database System is an Oracle SQL database designed for a non-profit organization that distributes food parcels to families in need.

-The system manages beneficiaries, guardians, sponsors, donations, volunteers, food parcels, and inventory while improving efficiency through database automation and reporting.
+The system manages beneficiaries, guardians, sponsors, donations, volunteers, food parcels and inventory while improving efficiency through database automation and reporting.

 ## Technologies